A Riemannian gradient descent method for optimization on the indefinite Stiefel manifold: Numerical examples

 For every test, if the Euclidean Hessian of the extended cost function $\nabla^2 \bar{f}(X)$ is positive-definite, we will take it to define the tractable metric as an adoption of the suggestion in \cite{DongGGG2022,GaoPY2024}.
 The hint from \cite{ShusA2023} employing $A$ is not applied here because $A$ in the context of this paper is generally not spd.
-We will also examine three schemes for the Cayley retraction to see the difference in efficiency and feasibility.
+We will examine three schemes for the Cayley retraction to see the difference in efficiency and feasibility.
+We will also compare our proposed method with the augmented Lagrangian method (ALM) \cite[Framework 17.3]{NoceW06}.
+This method has recently been reported to deliver good results when applied to the optimization problem under the symplecticity constraint \cite{OviedoLara2025}.
+Specifically applied to our present problem, at step $j$ of the main iteration, the method approximately solves the subproblem with the stopping criterion $\|X_j^TAX_j-J\|_F/(j + 10)$ using the spectral gradient method as in \cite{OviedoLara2025}\footnote{In fact, we adapt the MATLAB code, provided by the authors at \href{https://www.mathworks.com/matlabcentral/fileexchange/181008}{https://www.mathworks.com/matlabcentral/fileexchange/181008}, to our problem.}.
+After this step, we update the multiplier and penalty parameter as $\Lambda_{j+1} = \Lambda_{j}+\mu_j(X_{j+1}^TAX_{j+1}-J) $ and

+respectively, where $\tau\in (0,1), \rho > 1$.
+Usually, we initialize the parameters as: Lagrange multiplier $\Lambda_0 = 0, \mu_0 = 1$, and $X_0$ is the normalized matrix of 1's and set $\tau = 0.25, \rho = 10$ as recommended in \cite[sect.
+10.4]{SunYuan2006}.
+We stop the main iteration when the Euclidean norm of the associated Lagrangian function meets the relative convergence condition, specified by $\texttt{rstop}_{ALM}$, in the same manner as the proposed Riemannian gradient descent (RGD) method and the feasibility violation does not exceed the tolerance \texttt{feastol}.
+Additionally, we also point out that the step size strategy described in Algorithm~\ref{alg:non-monotone gradient} is helpful by comparing the result with that using a fixed step size.
 The numerical experiments are performed on a laptop with Intel(R) Core(TM) i7-4500U (at 1.8GHz, 5MB Cache, 8GB RAM) running MATLAB R2023a under Windows 10 Home.
 The main code is made available at \href{https://sites.google.com/view/ntson/code}{https://sites.google.com/view/ntson/code}.